JonasSchmidinger/LimeSoDa/README.md

 # Lime.SoDa

-This R-packages contains field- and farm-scale datasets for digital soil mapping purposes.
-It overall includes seven datasets.
+This R-packages contains field- and farm-scale datasets for Digial Soil Mapping purposes.
+It overall includes 31 datasets.
 In each dataset, SOC/SOM, pH and clay are the target soil properties but features are dataset-specific.

 <!-- badges: start -->
 <!-- badges: end -->